These exercises for bingo wings will tighten and tone your muscles, so you don't have to wonder how to get rid of bingo wings anymore.

-2. Next, curl your toes under and lift your legs until straight, feeling the engagement in your upper body and core.
+- Next, curl your toes under and lift your legs until straight, feeling the engagement in your upper body and core.

 Swimming is one of the best exercises you can do.
 It works most muscles in your body, and can be especially beneficial for your arms.

-The stroke swimming styles tone your upper arms and shoulders, so choose from backstroke, butterfly or front crawl – whatever you feel most comfortable with – and do as many laps as you can, focusing on powering your body with your arms more than your legs.
+Choose from backstroke, butterfly or front crawl – whatever you feel most comfortable with – and do as many laps as you can, focusing on powering your body with your arms more than your legs.
 Head to your local pool, lido or beach at least three times a week to see the maximum results.

 Another great arm-toning exercise is the tricep dip.
-‘The tricep muscle has the biggest surface area in the arm, so exercises that will strengthen the tricep will give your arms a more defined appearance,’ says Lyndsey.
+"The tricep muscle has the biggest surface area in the arm, so exercises that will strengthen the tricep will give your arms a more defined appearance," says Lyndsey.

-How to do tricep dips
+How to do tricep dips:

 This is quite a tough exercise, so don't worry if you can only do five.
 Aim to build up to 10 and to stretch your legs out a little further as you get the hang of it.

 If you go to the gym or you would like to buy a piece of exercise equipment that tones arms, opt for a rowing machine.
-You can buy a well-reviewed home rowing machine on Amazon from around £89.99.
+You can buy a well-reviewed home rowing machine on Amazon from around £91.99.
 To see some results, aim for 20-40 mins a day, five days a week.

 You can even incorporate exercises for bingo wings into your daily routine.
-‘In every day, carrying heavy shopping bags home will work your shoulders and grip strength.
+"In every day, carrying heavy shopping bags home will work your shoulders and grip strength.
 Make sure you have two bags of equal weight either side," says Lyndsey.

 Sitting in the car might not seem like exercise, but there are some toning moves you can do behind the wheel.